 One of the most important components of the Safe Babies Court Team Project is increasing awareness about the needs of maltreated infants and toddlers.
 To do this, the National Center for Safe Babies, Strong Families and Healthy Communities has produced a variety of resources such as videos and articles that articulate the needs of maltreated infants and toddlers to professionals in Safe Babies Court Team communities and beyond.

 Safe Babies Court Teams: Building Strong Families and Healthy Communities

-This product will be available for purchase on the ZERO TO THREE Bookstore soon, click here.
+This product is available for purchase at the ZERO TO THREE Bookstore.
+To order it, click here.

 A Call To Action on Behalf of Maltreated Infants and Toddlers

 A Call to Action represents the collective vision of leading child welfare and early childhood development organizations on the important steps that can and should be taken in policies, programs, and practices to address the needs of vulnerable infants and toddlers who come to the attention of the child welfare system.
 This policy agenda is intended to provide a starting point for policymakers at all levels of government in creating a response to the sechildren's special needs.
 It first presents compelling evidence for addressing the needs of infants and toddlers in the child welfare system, and then suggests key elements of a developmental approach for this vulnerable population.
 Organizations joining with ZERO TO THREE to create the policy agenda and urge action include American Humane Association, Center for the Study of Social Policy, Child Welfare League of America, and Children’s Defense Fund.

 To download a copy, click here.

 Healthy Beginnings, Healthy Futures: A Judge’s Guide